 Gradually, all software by Stefan Trost Media was expanded to full Unicode support to ensure international compatibility of all programs.
-But what is Unicode in general and what there is in dealing with Unicode aware of?
+But what is Unicode and what is there to consider when dealing with Unicode?
 On these pages you will get all important information about Unicode and Unicode texts, the opportunities to save Unicode in different formats and important thinks of Unicode and fonts.
 How to enter Unicode characters, you can read in the section Input.
-In addition, the Unicode Glossary provides the opportunity to learn about the concepts and formats.
+In addition, the Unicode Glossary provides the opportunity to learn more about the concepts and formats.

 What is Unicode?

 The Unicode Standard was and is developed by the Unicode Consortium founded in 1991.
 The Unicode Consortium is a nonprofit organization that is funded exclusively through membership fees.
 Meanwhile, almost all major software companies such as Google, Microsoft, Apple and IBM are members of the Unicode Consortium.
-The consortium works closely with the Internationalen Organisation für Normung (ISO).
+The consortium works closely together with the International Organization for Standardization (ISO).
 The ISO publishes the ISO 10646 standard, which fully complies with the Unicode encoding.

 Meanwhile Unicode already contains more than 100,000 characters, so that the entire code space can no longer be embedded as glyphs within a single font file.
 In the most common file formats, TrueType and OpenType a maximum of only 65,536 glyphs can be saved.
 In any case, most fonts contain only very few characters compared to the possibilities of the Unicode character set.
 The topic Unicode Fonts on this page deals with this problem.